 - it does not spend more than 15% of its qualifying R&D expenditure on subcontracting R&D to, or the provision of externally provided workers (EPWs) by, connected persons.

-When will the new PAYE cap rules take effect?
+When will the new SME PAYE/NIC cap rules take effect?

-The SME R&D tax relief aims to incentivise UK companies to invest in R&D. This tax incentive forms a core part of the UK Government’s support for innovation and, in particular, supporting the Industrial Strategy target of UK spend on R&D totalling 2.4% by 2027.
+The SME R&D tax relief aims to incentivise UK innovative companies to invest in R&D. This tax relief claim incentive forms a core part of the UK Government’s support for innovation and, in particular, supporting the Industrial Strategy target of UK spend on R&D totalling 2.4% by 2027.

-However, HMRC fears that the SME tax credit has become a target for fraud and abuse, in particular, where structures or arrangements are set up with the intention of claiming R&D tax credits (typically via subcontracted work) where there is, as a result, little substance in the way of R&D activities in the UK.
+However, HMRC fears that the SME tax credit has become a target for fraudulent claims and abuse, in particular, where structures or arrangements are set up with the intention of claiming R&D tax credits (typically via subcontracted work) where there is, as a result, little substance in the way of R&D activities in the UK.
 It has therefore, followed consultation responses to issue these new rules.

-These new rules seek to ensure that the payable SME tax rebate goes to those companies who have actual substance in the way of employees and genuine R&D activities in the UK.
+These new rules seek to ensure that the payable SME tax rebate goes to those genuine claimants who have actual substance in the way of employees and genuine business activities in the UK.

 This change was first announced in the 2018 Budget followed by two formal consultations on how it might be implemented that were held during 2019 and early 2020.